Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 - How to choose your training weight
 - Dietary guidelines for muscle development
 - How to distinguish high quality from low quality protein
+- How a handful of writers made me ashamed I took 'bro-science' fitness advice

 ## Tools